 Almost every artist we cover is “award-winning.”
 Please find more specific ways to describe an artist’s accomplishments.

 North America includes 23 independent countries and 23 territories.
-If you are discussing only Canada and the United States, do not use the term “North America,” because you are leaving out the majority of the nations and the majority of its Indigenous peoples.
+If you are discussing only Canada and the United States, do not use the term “North America,” because doing so leaves out the majority of the nations and the majority of its Indigenous peoples.

 Abbreviations | Bylines | Captions | Citations | Contact Info | Dates | Degrees | Names | Numbers | Plurals |